SPARHTACUS/SPTpy/examples/singleSuborizonWithCBC/README.md

-Solves the 20 cases of the SIN test system directly with CBC No decomposition, temporal or otherwise, is used
+Solves the 20 cases of the SIN test system **directly with CBC**.

+No decomposition, temporal or otherwise, is used.

-The time limit is set to 24 h
+The time limit is set to 24 h.

-The gap tolerance is 0.1%
+The gap tolerance is 0.1%.

 All parameters are set in the file options.py